Insights

 You might agree that attempting to memorize a speech can be pure drudgery.
 These typical memorization methods can feel like the opposite of creative work.

-And here’s the thing: none of those methods actually works.
+And here’s the thing: none of those methods actually work.
 Sure, they might help you regurgitate your lines onstage, but they won’t help you deliver a transformational experience for your audience.
 In fact, using those traditional techniques might even sabotage your performance.

 Why Rote Memorization Is Extremely Risky